mbeaseley/ccdesigns-components/readme.md

 # CCDesign Component Library

-This is a web component library that is used on ccdesign.me.uk.
+This is a web component library that is used on <a href="http://ccdesign-me.uk">ccdesign.me.uk.</a> All components are now available to be looked at on <a href="https://mbeaseley.github.io/ccdesigns-components/">mbeaseley.github.io/ccdesigns-components/</a>

 # Stencil